-Learn how to push Docker images to your GitHub Container Registry
+Push Docker images to GitHub Container Registry with pipeline integrations

-You can use GitHub Container Registry as your Docker Registry in your Codefresh pipeline.
+Configure GitHub Container Registry as your Docker Registry, and use it in your Codefresh pipeline.

-The GitHub Container Registry allows you to host and manage your Docker container images in your personal or organisation account on GitHub.
-One of the benefits is that permissions can be defined for the Docker image independent from any repository.
+The GitHub Container Registry allows you to host and manage Docker container images in your personal or organisation account on GitHub.
+One of the benefits is that permissions can be defined for the Docker image, independent of any repository.
 Thus, your repository could be private and your Docker image public.
-More information on permissions are on the GitHub documentation.

-- Automating the process by connecting the Registry to your Codefresh Pipeline
+You can use the GitHub Container Registry manually or automate the process by connecting the registry to your Codefresh pipeline.

 You will need the following